lamm-mit/Sparks/README.md

 *mbuehler@MIT.EDU

 Advances in artificial intelligence (AI) promise autonomous discovery, yet most systems still resurface knowledge latent in their training data.
-We present **Sparks**, a multi-modal multi-agent AI model that executes the entire discovery cycle that includes hypothesis generation, experiment design and iterative refinement to develop generalizable principles and a report without human intervention.
+We present **Sparks, a multi-modal multi-agent AI model** that executes the entire discovery cycle that includes hypothesis generation, experiment design and iterative refinement to develop generalizable principles and a report without human intervention.

 Applied to protein science, Sparks uncovered two previously unknown phenomena: (i) a length-dependent mechanical crossover whereby beta-sheet-biased peptides surpass alpha-helical ones in unfolding force beyond ~80 residues, establishing a new design principle for peptide mechanics; and (ii) a chain-length/secondary-structure stability map revealing unexpectedly robust beta-sheet-rich architectures and a ``frustration zone'' of high variance in mixed alpha/beta folds.